ClayPulse/Palmos/README.md

 Pulse Editor
 </h1>

-Pulse Editor is a modular, cross-platform, AI-powered creativity platform with federated app collaboration and extensible workflows.
+Pulse Editor is a modular, cross-platform, AI-powered productivity platform with federated app collaboration and extensible workflows.

 > [!IMPORTANT]
 > 🎉🎉Pulse Editor is now in beta 2.
 And we won a hackathon!
 Read more [here](#major-beta-release-2-we-are-here).